Family Activity – Spring

 - What do you hear?

-• As you walk, you can sing “what’s the weather like today?”.
+• As you walk, you can sing “What’s the weather like today?”.

 • Now go collect a colorful item fitting each color category on your chart.
 After collecting one of each color, take time to identify items we already know from our walk and identify any unknown findings.